RidhoAnfaal/MobileProgramming/codelab02_dart/README.md

 ![question4](img/q4.png)
 - Null safety feature makes us explicitly declare if a variable can be null (using ?) or if it must always have a value.
 This prevents unexpected errors from trying to use a variable that has no value.

 - The late keyword is used for non nullable variables that we can't initialize right away.
-It's a promise that we will assign them a value before you try to read from them, preventing errors that would occur if we tried to use an uninitialized non nullable variable.
+It's a promise that we will assign them a value before we try to read from them, preventing errors that would occur if we tried to use an uninitialized non nullable variable.